RICONTRANS Research Institutions

 The Faculty of Philosophy of the University of Belgrade was founded in 1838 and is the oldest and most prominent institution of higher education in Serbia and among the oldest in South-Eastern Europe.
 Today it is a modern school in compliance with contemporary trends in European academic space and maintains a high standard of academic excellence.
 It employs 255 teaching staff members and has approximately 6000 undergraduate and graduate students enrolled in nine departments: Department of Philosophy, Department of Classics, Department of History, Department of Art History, Department of Archaeology, Department of Ethnology and Anthropology, Department of Sociology, Department of Psychology, and Department of Pedagogy and Andragogy.

-Prof. Nenad Makuljević, Art Historian, Senior Researcher
+Prof. Nenad Makuljević, Art Historian, Researcher

-Vuk Dautović, Art Historian, Reaserch Assistant for the project
+Dr. Vuk Dautović, Art Historian, Research Assistant

-Irena Ćirović, Art Historian, Research Assistant for the project
+Irena Ćirović, Art Historian, Research Assistant

-National Museum of the Union, Alba Iulia, Romania
+National Museum of the Union

 The Museum was established in 1888, under the patronage of History, Archaeology and Natural Sciences Society of Alba County (former Austro-Hungaria).
 After unification of Transylvania with Romania on the 1st of December 1918, it was taken over by Astra Society and, in 1929, it was reorganised under the name of Union Museum and was sheltered in the north-eastern wing of the complex of Coronation Cathedral.
 Functioning in the actual headquarters of the Babilon Palace and the former Army House, dating from 1968, it includes the departments of Archaeology, History, Restoration, and a Sacred Art department – Museikon.
 Since 1942, the Museum publishes the Apulum journal, and, since 2017, a second journal called Museikon.
 A Journal of Religious Art and Culture.